 6. If I forget to register can I register on-site?

 Yes, on-site registration will be available.
 However, in order to ensure we are prepared with enough staff and equipment , it would be greatly appreciated if you register in advance.

 7. Do I need to bring anything to the tryout?

 You are not required to bring any equipment to tryouts.
 A suggestion would be to treat it as a game/practice situation and wear appropriate soccer shoes (cleats) and shin guards.
 Also please bring water.
 If you do not have these items, do not worry.
 Just bring your excitement to play and a good attitude.

 8. Can I choose to have my player play up or down with kids in their grade level?

 No. US Soccer and UYSA made changes to the team formation process in Fall of 2016.
 Teams are formed by birth year, regardless of grade (see below).
 In very rare occasions, when ability is the primary factor, the club training staff and tryout evaluators may choose for a player to join an older team.
 In the vast majority of cases, players need to be playing in their correct age group for proper development to occur.

-In addition, our national governing body, US Soccer, has announced that the following formats of play are to be adopted as a best practice by August 2016 and will be mandated of all youth member organizations affiliated with US Soccer, including UYSA, by August 2017.
+In addition, our national governing body, US Soccer, has announced that the following formats are mandated for all youth member organizations affiliated with US Soccer, including UYSA, by August 2017.

 The age group in which a child plays competitive soccer is determined solely by their birthday.
 There are only a few exceptions to this based upon the UYSA and HVSC Policies (such as Playing-Up).
 The chart below will help you to determine what age group is effective for the seasonal year that begins in the Fall of 2016.